-Traditional kitchens typically consisted of base cabinets and wall cabinets with freestanding or integrated appliances, today, however, design preferences have changed with more customers opting for floor to ceiling cabinetry.
-Taking the cabinets as high to the ceiling as possible allows for the inclusion of additional attractive visual elements to their design, creating additional worktop space, eliminating the dead space that collects dust, or opening up much needed handy storage space especially important in smaller kitchens.
+Today, however, design preferences have changed with more customers opting for floor to ceiling kitchen cabinets.
+Taking the cabinets as high to the ceiling as possible allows for the inclusion of additional attractive visual elements to their design, creating additional worktop space, eliminating the dead space that collects dust, or opening up much-needed handy storage space, which is especially important in smaller kitchens.

 Floor to ceiling kitchen cabinet design preferences